 2nd Lieutenant Guy Remington

-– 26th Field Artillery Battalion, 9th Infantry Division –
+– C Battery, 26th Field Artillery Battalion, 9th Infantry Division –

 Guy Remington was born in Paris on August 6th, 1912 as Guy deZerman.
 His parents were Count Silvio and Countess Ruth.
 Guy’s mother’s maiden name was Ruth Willits deZerman, and she later married a St. Paul’s School graduate named Frederick Remington, Form of 1881, who became Guy’s stepfather and later adopted him.
 Frederick Remington was descended from the famous Remington family, who invented the typewriter, the cash register and the Remington rifle which was supplied to France in WWI.

 For several years, Guy was living in Italy.
 We can assume he lived in Turin, as one of his two sisters, Maria Vittoria Gioia de Zerman, was born there on March 28th, 1917.
 Guy lived in Italy until he emigrated to the USA.
 Leaving from Le Havre in France, Guy arrived in New York on March 25th, 1923.
 Believed is that he was in Canada as well in 1926, but returned to the United States.

 Remington was a student at the St. Paul’s School in Concord, New Hampshire for one year between 1928 and 1929.
 The St. Paul’s School was founded in 1856 and had many alumni fighting in wars from the Civil War up to the present.
 Therefore there are memorials all over the school to honor the war dead.
 In WWII there were 104 St. Paul’s alumni who lost their lives in the war.
 The main memorial to them is a large auditorium which is called “Memorial Hall“, dedicated in 1951.

 In the lobby of Memorial Hall is a large plaque with the names of the 104 alumni who died in WWII, including Guy Remington.